 - Childhood abuse, both physical and sexual

 - Being physically assaulted

 While not everyone will develop PTSD after a traumatic event, those who do can experience problems in everyday life when PTSD goes untreated.
-For anyone considering getting treatment help, we have a toll-free helpline at where one of our phone counselors can help you find the type of treatment that’s right for you.
+For anyone considering getting treatment help, we have a toll-free helpline at 800-598-5053 (Who Answers?) where one of our phone counselors can help you find the type of treatment that’s right for you.

 The PTSD and Addiction Cycle

 Considering how fast-paced today’s lifestyles are, it can be easy to overlook or even minimize the effects of PTSD in your daily life.
 PTSD effects can vary, though the ones most often experienced include:

 - Flashbacks of the traumatic event